 The outcome of political elections can boost or block our legislative agenda.
 Promoting a strong and vibrant NAPUS PAC helps elevate Postmasters’ visibility in political campaigns.
 In this way, NAPUS can help shape the composition of the next Congress and have an impact on its priorities.

 NAPUS PAC campaign contributions are an essential aspect of conveying to the incumbent or the candidate for Congress our support and endorsement.
 It is a tangible expression of agreement with his or her individual goals.
 Contributions help ensure the re-election of our helpful friends in office.

 Campaigns need money to effectively support candidates’ bids for office.
 Direct mail, television, radio and travel expenses all strain the financial resources of most campaigns.
 The cost for candidates to educate the public about themselves and their positions on relevant issues increases each year.
 In election year 2000, the cost of a viable congressional campaign generally exceeded $1 million.
 As a result, PAC support is essential to a winning congressional campaign.

-For-profit Postal Service competitors (e.g., UPS and FedEx) are major players in the PAC arena.
+For-profit Postal Service competitors (e.g., UPS and FedEx) and delivery upstarts are players in the PAC arena.
 They have used their vast financial resources to undermine the institution that helps support our families.
 This is one of many reasons Postmasters must contribute generously to NAPUS PAC.
 NAPUS’ involvement in the political process provides you with direct access to the decision- and policymakers who can pass laws and regulations that will directly affect your life.